vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

+Now you know the 3 equality functions required to maximize lookup efficiency.

+So far i've only given definitions, so now i will identify an example implementation detail of all 3.

 ## Putting it all together
-So now we have all 3 equality functions to maximize lookup efficiency.
-Now we can implement them.

 ```c#
 public class MyObject1 : IEquatable<MyObject1>
 {